AaronFeng753/Waifu2x-Extension-GUI/.github/ISSUE_TEMPLATE/bug_report.md

 - Only BUG Report and Suggestions are allowed here, this is NOT customer-service center.
 - You are only allowed to report bugs you encounter when using Latest version.(Beta/Stable)
 - English and Chinese languages only.
+- Please follow the issue template, and provide all related information.
+Including what you are trying to do when issue happened, your PC's specification, software settings, and the file you were trying to process.
+Issue will be deleted if there was not enough information provided.

 ---